-In the test's row, click the stack icon to view the test results.
+- 5.Click the stack icon to the right of an impacted alert trigger (e.g., agent or monitor) to view the test results in a separate tab for that specific alert trigger.
 The test results offer a timeline view of the alert activity.

 If an alert is throwing notifications that exceed your operational requirements, you can adjust the alert condition thresholds.